Brightline West: Route

-The tracks are planned to be laid within the median strip of Interstate 15, and sections would pass through federal land controlled by the Bureau of Land Management and National Park Service.
-The line is not planned to stop at intermediate cities, and would take 84 minutes to complete a one-way trip between Victor Valley and Las Vegas.
-While plans at first called for a fully double-track railway along the route, moving to the highway median led Brightline to revise the project and instead operate largely as a single track with passing sidings.
+The tracks are planned to be laid in the median of Interstate 15, aside from a short section connecting to Rancho Cucamonga and a section on the east side of the highway approaching the Las Vegas station.
+Sections will pass through federal land controlled by the Bureau of Land Management and the National Park Service.
+While plans at first called for a fully double-track railway along the route, Brightline intends initially to build the project as a mostly single-track route with passing sidings, partly because additional sections were moved to the highway median where space is more limited.

 In the original plan, the route did not extend into Los Angeles due to the high cost of building rail in urban areas.
-The 50 mi extension from Victor Valley to the city of Palmdale, where it would connect to the proposed California High-Speed Rail system in order to provide service to Los Angeles, was not included in the initial phase.
+The 50 mi extension from Victor Valley to the city of Palmdale, where it would connect to the California High-Speed Rail system currently in development, in order to provide service to Los Angeles, was not included in the initial phase.
 In June 2012, the new plan included the link between Victor Valley and Palmdale as part of construction for the first phase of the project.
 Passengers would transfer to Metrolink to access the Los Angeles area.

-In June 2020, the company initiated planning on a rail line south of Apple Valley over the Cajon Pass to Rancho Cucamonga to provide more direct Los Angeles service while also not ruling out the Palmdale expansion.
-The details of other sections have not been announced, but later phases may include extensions to Phoenix, Arizona; Salt Lake City, Utah; or Denver, Colorado.
+In June 2020, the company initiated planning on a rail line south of Apple Valley over the Cajon Pass to Rancho Cucamonga to provide more direct Los Angeles service, while not ruling out the Palmdale expansion.
+The details of other sections have not been announced.
+Later phases may include extensions to Phoenix, Arizona; Salt Lake City, Utah; or Denver, Colorado.